JamesSkemp/words/content/post/ipod-touch-netbooks-laptops-and-desktops.md

 +++
-title = "iPod Touch, netbooks, laptops, and desktops" summary = "I want portability, but I don't want to pay a lot for it, or get crap because of it.
+title = "iPod Touch, netbooks, laptops, and desktops" description = "I want portability, but I don't want to pay a lot for it, or get crap because of it.
 Here's where my reasoning and research got me." draft = false comments = true date = "2010-02-21T16:00:00-06:00"